blakepettersson/rustiful/README.md

 Once we have that, we can add the `JsonApi` attribute to the struct itself.
 This will generate the JSONAPI representation for the given type, as well as generating a type-safe query param type.

-You can also optionally add Serde's `Serialize` and `Deserialize` derives in case you need to rename a field in the type's JSONAPI representation; if you then use Serde's `rename` attribute the generated JSONAPI type will then use the renamed field name when serializing and deserializing.
+You can also optionally add Serde's `Serialize` and `Deserialize` derives in case you need to rename a field and/or rename the resource name in the type's JSONAPI representation; if you then use Serde's `rename` attribute the generated JSONAPI type will use the rename attributes when serializing and deserializing.

 ```rust
 extern crate rustiful;